-Figure 8 examines the fraction of each cohort employed by the federal government for the entire time-series of OPM data and include a call-out focusing on these proportions one year before and five years after the agency was disestablished.51 Both pre and post-

-51Longer pre-trends are not available because OPM record coverage begins in 1973 trends are largely similar for the two cohorts.
+Figure 8 examines the fraction of each cohort employed by the federal government for the entire time-series of OPM data and include a call-out focusing on these proportions one year before and five years after the agency was disestablished.51 Both pre and posttrends are largely similar for the two cohorts.
 Between Q2 and Q3 of 1980 twenty-two former CEA employees simultaneously left the government, however it seems unlikely that these departures were attributable to the disestablishment of the CEA and by the mid 1980s an almost identical proportion of both cohorts are in government.